3 Ways Connecting Communities Can Change the World

 This small step plants the seed in our backyard to grow big trees in the world's jungle.

-2. Use the Internet for connecting communities
+2. Use the Internet for Engaging and Connecting Communities

 Social media and networking on the Internet can be used for more than just "poking" people on Facebook and "chirping" to your friends on Twitter.
 On a local scale, tools like these can be used to promote social and political change if used effectively with people who are concerned about solving problems in the real world.